-Select the URL match type to enter the exact URL of the webpage where you want to record goal conversions.
+If you wish to match the exact URL of the webpage where you want to record goal conversions, choose the URL matches option.
 Use this option to set up a test on a single URL and it searches for a character-to-character match of the URL you enter.

-For example, consider that you want to record a goal conversion on the URL http://www.example-site.com/checkout.html.
-The goal will trigger only if user lands on this specific page.
-However, if the user had entered the goal URL as https://www.example-site.com/checkout.html/checkout.html?id=1234, then also the goal will be triggered as query parameters are matched by default.
+For example, say you want to record a goal conversion on the URL http://www.example-site.com/checkout.html.
+The goal will get triggered only if the visitor lands on this specific page.
+However, if the user had entered the goal URL as http://www.example-site.com/checkout.html/?id=1234, then also the goal will get triggered as query parameters are matched by default.

 URL matches pattern

-For example, you can use the pattern http://www.example.com/products* to record goal conversion on all product pages of the website.
-You can use the pattern http://www.example.com* to track conversions on the entire website.
+For example, you can use the pattern http://www.example.com/products* to record goal conversion on all product pages of your website.
+Likewise, you can use the pattern http://www.example.com* to track conversions on the entire website.

 This URL type looks for any string or substring match in the goal page URL.
-If you select URL contains as the URL type, the test page must contain the string of the substring you type.
+If you select URL contains as the URL match type, the test page must contain the string of the substring you specified.

-For example, if you specify the URL contains type and type the URL string as http://www.example.com/blog, VWO will track conversions for the URLs http://www.example.com/blog/January, http://www.example.com/blog/February, and so on.
+For example, if you specify the URL contains type as http://www.example.com/blog, VWO will track conversions for the URLs http://www.example.com/blog/January, http://www.example.com/blog/February, and so on.

 URL starts with

-Select the URL match type to enter strings that match the beginning of your goal page URL.
-The string you type here must match the characters at the beginning of your goal page URL.
+The URL starts with option lets you match all those strings that match the beginning of your goal page URL.
+The URL you type here must match the characters at the beginning of your goal page URL.

-For example, let us say you want to record goal conversion on the URL http://www.example.com/checkout.cgi?page=1&id=1234567.
+For example, say you want to record goal conversion on the URL http://www.example.com/checkout.cgi?page=1&id=1234567.
 In this case, the id varies for every other user.
-You can match this page by using http://www.example.com/checkout.cgi?page=1 as the goal URL and then selecting URL Starts with as the URL type.
-In this example, VWO will track conversion on all pages starting with http://www.example.com/checkout.cgi?page=1, regardless of the user ID at the end of the URL.
+You can match this page by using http://www.example.com/checkout.cgi?page=1 as the goal URL and then selecting URL Starts with option.
+Here, VWO will track conversion on all pages starting with http://www.example.com/checkout.cgi?page=1, regardless of the user ID at the end of the URL.

 URL ends with

-Select this URL type to enter the string that matches the end of your goal page URL.
+The URL ends with option that lets you match all those strings that match the ending of your goal page URL.
 The string you enter here must match the characters at the end of your test page URL.

-For example, you want to record goal conversion on the checkout page of your shopping cart that ends with /checkout.html.
+For example, say you want to record goal conversion on the checkout page of your shopping cart that ends with /checkout.html.
 Your visitors may be landing on the checkout page from various sources.
 In such a scenario, you can specify the URL as /checkout.html and then select URL Ends with as the URL type.
-In this example, VWO records conversion on all pages that end with /checkout.html.
+Here, VWO records conversion on all pages that end with /checkout.html.

 URL matches regex

-Select the URL match type to use wildcards and special characters to match the structure of your website.
+The URL matches regex option allows you to use wildcards and special characters to match the URL of your website under test.
 Using Regular Expressions (Regex), you can specify a set of pages on which the test should run.

-Consider that you want to run the test on the checkout page checkout.cgi\?page=1.
-The checkout page will match http://shoes.example.com/checkout.cgi?page=1&id=002 as well as http://trousers.example.com/checkout.cgi?page=1&language=fr&id=119.
-In such a case, you can select the URL matches RegExp type to define the constant element of the URL.
+Say you want to run the test on the checkout page checkout.cgi\?page=1 and want to match with http://shoes.example.com/checkout.cgi?page=1&id=002 and http://trousers.example.com/checkout.cgi?page=1&language=fr&id=119, choose the In such URL matches regex option to define the constant element of the URL.